ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rom his grave.
-In the grave of his wife
-there was not a trace of anything save a
-single lock of hair, which had survived the
-lapse of more than one hundred and eighty
-years.
 Near the grave stood a venerable apple
 tree, when and by whom planted is not
 kuown.
 This tree had sent two of its main